serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `any`

-The ID of the item
+The ID of the item.

 #### Returns

 `number`

-The index of the item, or undefined if not found
+The index of the item, or undefined if not found.

 #### Implementation of